Aaron Williams (footballer): 2022–23 season

 Williams' first appearance of the new season came on 7 July, as Newtown were beaten 1–0 away from home against Havnar Bóltfelag of the Faroe Islands in the UEFA Europa Conference League.
 He also appeared in the second leg at home against HB a week later, which Newtown won 2–1 in 90 minutes and subsequently 4–2 on penalties.

 The striker appeared in the first leg of the next round, as Newtown were beaten 1–4 away at Spartak Trnava of Slovakia on 21 July.
 Williams scored his first goal in European football in the second leg on 28 July, opening the scoring from the penalty spot, however Newtown ultimately lost 1–2 on the night and 2–6 on aggregate.

+Colwyn Bay

+In June 2025 he signed for Colwyn Bay after they returned to the Cymru Premier.

 International career

 Williams' goalscoring exploits at Rushall Olympic attracted the attention of England C manager Paul Fairclough at the end of the 2014–15 season.
 On 16 May 2015, Williams was named in the squad to take on the Republic of Ireland's under-21 team in a friendly in Galway on 1 June.
 The striker came on as a second-half substitute in England's 2–1 win.